-But if you really want to see sparks fly, and you prioritize on your own emotional reactions over the emotional wellbeing of your children, have a bitter and rancorous relationship with your ex.
-The greater the ongoing conflict between you… the more you compound the misery and pain of your children.
+But if you really want to see sparks fly, and you prioritize on your own emotional reactions over the emotional well-being of your children, have a bitter and rancorous relationship with your ex.
+The higher the ongoing conflict between you… the more you compound the misery and pain of your children.

-Judith Wallerstein was the finest researcher in the field of children of divorce research.
+Judith Wallerstein was the most exceptional researcher in the field of children of divorce research.
 She conducted a large and well-designed longitudinal study.
-In the only close-up study of its kind, Wallerstein carefully followed 131 children whose parents were divorcing over a 25 year period.
-The study of the children of divorce was her life’s work.
+In one of the the few close-up studies of its kind, Wallerstein carefully followed 131 children whose parents were divorcing over a 25 year period.
+The study of the children of divorce was her passion and her life’s work.

 Judith had her detractors.
 She made many people uncomfortable.
 She was constantly having to defend her work by saying “I’m not saying don’t get divorced, I’m saying don’t ignore the long-term consequences.”

-Her careful work tells us that greatest negative impact from divorce echoes through time, 15 to 25 years into the future.
+Her careful work tells us that most significant negative impact from divorce echoes through time, 15 to 25 years into the future.

 To be blunt, unnecessary divorce sets your kids up to anticipate a future failure when they eventually cross the developmental threshold into their own serious romantic attachments.

-They become conflicted, tormented and gun-shy, and many tend to flee commitment at the first sign of trouble.
+Children of divorce become conflicted, tormented and gun-shy.
+As adults, many tend to flee commitment at the first sign of trouble.
 If they have kids, the same maladaptive pattern can repeat, echoing into future generations, long after your unhappy marriage is long forgotten.

 Call us for more information 844-926-8753 to reach me, Daniel Dashnaw, use option 2.